owenparsons/topk_sae/docs/rewrites.md

 ### Key changes
 * Reduced the technical details presented in abstract
 * Stronger emphasis on key contributions
-* Inceased focus on relevance/impact
+* Increased focus on relevance/impact
 * Streamlining the language

 ### Rewrite